Generic Classes and Methods

 - Sorbet sees that the

-is by raising, which would imply that theputs(x)
+returns_somethingis by raising, which would imply that theputs(x)code is never reached.

 Placing bounds on generic methods